agnostic-apollo/Tasker-Random-Stuff/grab_timed_and_filtered_logcat/README.md

 ### Dependencies

-- No specific dependencies other than it requires Tasker to be granted root or ADB access or `android.permission.READ_LOGS`.
-To grant the permission, either grant it over adb manually using `pm grant net.dinglisch.android.taskerm android.permission.READ_LOGS` command or use the script in [tasker_package_utils](https://github.com/Taskomater/tasker_package_utils) project which has a few more features.
+- Reading logcat requires Tasker to be granted root or ADB access or `android.permission.READ_LOGS` permission.

+The `android.permission.READ_LOGS` permission can be granted to tasker over adb manually using `pm grant net.dinglisch.android.taskerm android.permission.READ_LOGS` command or use the script in [tasker_package_utils](https://github.com/Taskomater/tasker_package_utils) project which has a few more features.
 ##